Trehinos/balanced-ternary/README.md

 | inc                                                | 0    | + | `+-` |
 | dec                                                | `-+` | - | 0    |

-These operators can be applied for `Ternary` with:
+These operators (except add & sub) can be applied for `Ternary` with:

 - `Ternary::each_with(operator, with)`, or,
 - `Ternary::each_zip(operator, other)`: